Guernsey Press

 “We will stand up for Israel’s right to defend itself,” he said in a statement, stressing that the Israeli attack was in response to an Iranian attack on October 1.

-Mr Araghchi urged the Security Council and Secretary-General Antonio Guterres in the letter obtained by The Associated Press “to take a firm stance and condemn the Israeli regime for committing these acts of aggression strongly and unequivocally”.
+Mr Araghchi had urged the Security Council and Secretary-General Antonio Guterres in the letter obtained by The Associated Press “to take a firm stance and condemn the Israeli regime for committing these acts of aggression strongly and unequivocally”.

-Israel’s airstrikes early on Saturday followed Iran’s launch of at least 180 missiles into Israel on October 1.
+Israel’s airstrikes on Saturday followed Iran’s launch of at least 180 missiles into Israel on October 1.
 The Iranian airstrikes were in retaliation for devastating blows Israel landed against Iran’s ally Hezbollah in Lebanon.

 Sorry, we are not accepting comments on this article.